The trouble with self-help advice is that it’s often based on barely any evidence.

 - 12 12.
 Use research into decision-making to think better

 - 13 13.
-Consider teaching yourself these other useful work skills
+Teach yourself these useful work skills

 - 14 14.
 Take these steps to master a field and make creative contributions